 I’d be more than happy to continue the conversation with you.

 Rowan Lemley has over 10 years of experience in the purchase-to-pay arena.
-During that time, he has lead product marketing for AP Automation, B2B networks, and most recently eProcurement and Product Information Management solutions.
+During that time, he has lead product marketing for AP Automation, B2B networks, eProcurement and Product Information Management solutions.

 This blog is a follow-up to a recent webinar (titled: Procurement & IT are Partners in Source-to-Pay) which featured a conversation with our Chief Architect for Source-to-Pay.

 Do you know how much effort and money your company is leaking when procurement processes are not properly digitized?

 What is the future of source-to-pay?
 Rowan Lemley offers his opinion in this recent blog.

 E-procurement Today - What’s Working and What’s Not